apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 Now the effector can be invoked by supplying the parameters using ```--param parm=value``` or just ```-P parm=value```.

 In the example below, a sample Tomcat war file is deployed, a variable is created for the root URL using the appropriate sensor, and the index page is fetched.
-Note that at present a "tr" command is required in the second line below to strip quotation characters from the returned sensor value.
+Note that at present a ```tr``` command is required in the second line below to strip quotation characters from the returned sensor value.

 {% highlight bash %}